Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/data_block.rst

 .. figure:: /images/interface_controls_templates_data-block_subids.png

-   Example of Vertex Group IDs in Object Data tab in Properties Editor.

-Related types of IDs can be listed to specify their properties and relations to an object, depending on object types.
-Examples:
+Related types of IDs may become available to select a property or child object, depending on the object type.

 Vertex Group
    If the selected object in the *Name* field is a mesh or a lattice,